Environmental Sustainability Policy

 Education and research

-- The University will encourage and support the development of educational programmes and curricula that include a focus on environmental sustainability by:
+- The University will encourage and support the development of educational programmes and curricula that include a focus on environmental sustainability and contribution to the achievement of the SDGs by:

 - developing papers and components of papers which have an emphasis on interdisciplinary studies and partnerships that are required to address sustainability